Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Electron Preacceleration at Strong High- Shocks

 As mentioned in the introduction, the presence of magnetic fluctuations on relevant kinetic scales is essential for electron preacceleration and injection to DSA.
 In high-$M_A$, $Q_{\perp}$ shocks with $\beta\lesssim 1$, electron preacceleration is known to proceed through the SSA mediated by Buneman-induced waves in the leading edge of the shock foot, and then stochastic Fermi II acceleration mediated by Weibel-induced magnetic turbulence in the shock foot and ramp \citep[e.g.][]{matsumoto2017, bohdan2017, bohdan2019a, bohdan2019b}.

-The Buneman instability can generate coherent electrostatic waves, if the relative drift velocity between shock-reflected ions and incoming electrons is larger than the electron thermal velocity, i.e., $M_A \gtrsim 0.4 \beta^{1/2} (m_i/m_e)^{1/2}$ \citep{matsumoto2017}.
-The electrostatic field of the Buneman waves lies in the simulation plane and has a typical length scale of $\sim 10c/\omega_{\rm pe}$ and a maximum amplitude of $E_{\rm es} \sim B_0$ \citep{matsumoto2012}.
+The Buneman instability can generate coherent electrostatic waves, if the relative drift velocity between shock-reflected ions and incoming electrons is larger than the electron thermal velocity, i.e., $M_A \gtrsim 0.4 \beta^{1/2} (m_i/m_e)^{1/2}$ \citep{matsumoto2012}.
+The electrostatic field of the Buneman waves lies in the simulation plane and has a typical length scale of $\lambda \sim 2\pi u_0/\omega_{\rm pe}$ and a maximum amplitude of $E_{\rm es} \sim B_0$ \citep{amano2009,matsumoto2012}.
 By contrast, the amplitude of the motional electric field along the $z$ axis is $E_{\rm mot}= (u_s/c) B_0 \ll E_{\rm es}$ for non-relativistic shocks.
 So in earlier studies for $\beta\lesssim 1$ shocks \citep[e.g.,][]{bohdan2019a}, the initial electron energization was found to be driven by the work done by the electrostatic field of the Buneman waves.

 However, the Buneman instability is expected to be suppressed by electron thermal motions in hot plasmas considered here.
+In the fiducial model, for instance, the drift speed of the reflected ions relative to the incoming electrons, $\langle u_{\rm ref,ion}-u_{0e}\rangle \approx 0.048c$, is smaller than the thermal speed of electrons, $v_{\rm th,e}\approx 0.053c$, so the Buneman instability is likely to be stabilized in the high-$\beta$ regime under consideration \citep{matsumoto2012}.
 Moreover, in the very low-$\sigma$ regime with weak $B_0$, the Buneman waves on electron scales ($\sim c/\omega_{\rm pe}$) and the ensuing SSA process would be much less important, because the Weibel magnetic fluctuations on ion scales ($\sim c/\omega_{\rm pi}$) dominate over any electron scale waves of relatively small amplitudes.
-The 2D distribution of the electric field component $E_x$, shown in Figure \ref{f1}(a), does not exhibit prominent coherent electrostatic waves on electron scales.
+The 2D distribution of the electric field component $E_x$, shown in Figure \ref{f1}(d), does not exhibit prominent coherent electrostatic waves on electron scales.
 Thus, we interpret that the Buneman instability is suppressed by electron thermal motions in the high-$\beta$ regime considered in here, as expected.
+We also note that the cross-shock potential is weakly induced in the almost unmagnetized shock models with $\beta=10^3$, so the $y$-averaged $\langle E_x^2 \rangle_y$ reveals only a gradual transition with a small amplitude in Figure \ref{f1}(e).